Aarnav-P/names-to-flags/readme.txt

 # Personal_Flags
 The goal of this project is to create a deployment of a python program into a web application.
 The motivation is that I had a fun idea, and it would be nice to learn how to create web apps for future fun ideas.
 The work started around July '25, and I have decided to put it on Git.

+The Streamlit version of the website is fully functional, and only requires some additional features!
+The ground up version using Flask is significantly harder for me, and is on hold.

+Flask deployment:
 Progress:
 \> Basic website has been built
 \> html structure is created, with parent and child templates